 Every once in a while during the development update the feature branch with the latest changes in

-master.
+main.
 You can do this with:

-git fetch origin git rebase origin/master
+git fetch origin git rebase origin/main

 In the (somewhat less common) case where other people are also working on the same shared remote feature branch, also